 - Translation, Cross-cultural Communication, and the Media is an introductory seminar on translation theory and practice that is grounded in fundamental questions, ideas, and methods of analysis in the humanities, specifically language and culture.
 Students engage with a wide range of texts including, literature, song lyrics, film and television subtitles, painting, photography, journalism and advertising.
 By examining different translation theories and methods, students are exposed to a plurality of perspectives, creatively analyzing the problems of translation and applying critical methods to solve those problems.

-335 Comic Art in North America (Gen Ed AT, U)
+335 Comic Art in North America (Gen Ed AT, DU)

 - Lecture and Discussion.
 An introduction to comic art, from the beginnings of the newspaper comic strip through the development of comic books, the growth of graphic novels, and current developments in electronic media.
 We focus on the history and aesthetics of the medium, comparison between developments in the United States, Mexico, and French Canada, and the social and cultural contexts in which comic art is created and consumed.
 The first half of the semester concentrates on early comic strips and the development of the comic book form through the 1940s; the second on the social changes affecting comic art in the 1950s and 1960s, and the development of a comic book subculture in the 1970s and 1980s, and contemporary electronic media developments.
 Requirements: Midterm for first half of the course, final on the second half and one ten-page paper.
 Reading knowledge of at least one language other than English, preferably Spanish or French.

-This class will explore mystical literature of various traditions, both religious and secular.
-Reading these texts as literary expressions of union or contact with the transcendent, we will analyze the ways in which they seek to capture what is usually considered to be an inexpressible, non-verbal experience.
-Readings will draw from the mystical traditions of Islam, Christianity, Judaism, Hinduism, Taoism, and Buddhism, as well as European Romanticism and other, less easily categorized, attempts to articulate communion with something beyond the everyday.
+This class will explore mystical literature of various religious traditions Reading these texts as literary expressions of union or contact with the transcendent, we will analyze the ways in which they seek to capture what is usually considered to be an inexpressible, non-verbal experience.
+Readings will draw from the mystical traditions of Islam, Christianity, Judaism, Hinduism, Taoism, and Buddhism.

-355 Modern African Literature (Gen Ed AL, G)
+355 Modern African Literature (Gen Ed AL, DG)